Frequently Asked Student Questions (FAQs) Regarding Disability Accommodations

 Q: I want to move forward and explore accommodations.
 What should I do next?

-A: Submit your accommodation request online or if you want to talk with our team first, schedule an appointment with the Disability Services and Diversity Office at (405) 945-3385 or email@example.com.
+A: Submit your accommodation request online or if you want to talk with our team first, schedule an appointment with the Disability Services and Diversity Office at (405) 945-3385 or firstname.lastname@example.org.
 We look forward to collaborating with you!